TGITS/docker-compose-examples/redis-docker-compose-examples/README.md

 [Redis Insight](https://redis.io/insight/) is available as a Web Application and as a Desktop client.
 In this paragraph we demonstrate the use of the Web Application deployed as a container along side the Redis instance itself.
-You have to connect to the url `http:\\localhost:8001` with your favorite navigator.
+You have to connect to the url `http:\\localhost:8001` with your favorite browser.

 On your first connexion you will be welcomed with some questions about the privacy settings.